seananderson/metafolio/inst/ms/ms.md

 interpretation, ecological managers could consider how various conservation strategies affect the expected risk and return of their ecological portfolio.

-Managing Pacific salmonids under the uncertainty of climate change is an ideal scenario to consider through the lens of portfolio theory for three reasons.
+Managing Pacific salmon under the uncertainty of climate change is an ideal scenario to consider through the lens of portfolio theory for three reasons.
-(1) Pacific salmonids form metapopulations [@rieman2000; @schtickzelle2007]
+(1) Pacific salmon form metapopulations [@rieman2000; @schtickzelle2007]
 and we can consider, for example, the metapopulation in a river-catchment as a portfolio and the stream populations as assets [@schindler2010; @moore2010].
 Continuing the salmon analogy, fisheries [@hilborn2003] and predators